 That is very individual and depends on your training background and skill level in each discipline of the race.
 Your overall time will also be influenced by factors beyond your control like the weather.
 There is also always the risk of technical bike trouble like a flat tire which would affect your time.
 However, you do want to have enough water, energy drink or food to safely get you through the event.
 The most common finish times for sprint distance have been between 1hour20minutes and 1hour40 minutes.

-Sorry, personal headsets/music devices allowed during the bike or run are NOT allowed.
-Any competitor caught using headsets on the bike or run will be DISQUALIFIED.
+Sorry, personal headsets/music devices as well as cell phones are NOT allowed during the bike or run.
+Any competitor caught using headsets/music devices on the bike or run will be DISQUALIFIED.
 No exceptions!!
 Due to the fact that the bike and run courses are open to traffic, your safety is our priority.
 Plus you will miss all the enthusiastic cheers from the spectators!
-You may use your headset BEFORE your race to “pump you up!” though!

 In a 6-lane pool with a maximum of 4 swimmers per lane, we can only have 24 participants in the pool at a time.
 The most efficient way to get everyone started in the shortest amount of time is to stagger the start times.
 As well, the swim will work best when all 4 swimmers in the lane are close to the same pace.
 That way, there will be less confusion and having to pass other athletes.